manips-sai-org/sai2-interfaces/docs/ui_elements_details/toggle-group/README.md

 is thus used to identify the toggle group on the interface.
 * `key`: Optional.
 The checkbox can be hooked up to a Redis key that holds a boolean value.
 Otherwise, the checkbox value is held in memory and is initialized to unchecked.
+If the key is present but does not exists in the redis database, then it will be initialized to 0.
 * `enabled`: Optional.
-Set to "true" or "false".
-If the toggle group is not attached to a redis key, or if the redis key does not exist, this will decide if the checkbox is initially checked or not.
-If ommited, the behavior is enabled="false" by default
+If the toggle group is not attached to a redis key, or if the redis key does not exist, this will initialize the checkbox to enabled.
+If ommited, the checkbox will be unchecked by default

 ## Example
 For this example, we're going show a slider for